Getting It is now available on Vimeo in the United Kingdom and Amazon Prime.

 I had dabbled with some attempts with poetry with very simple rhyme schemes.
 When I showed one to my friend Lana Dieterich, who plays Estelle in the movie, she suggested I try something more challenging like an Italian sonnet.
 When I did, her positive reaction and support were one of the factors that inspired me to sit down and write a film.
 That is the sonnet Ben reads to his sister-in-law, Alicia, in the movie!

 So often in cinema, gay male relationships are wrapped in inner turmoil, fear, or disaster.
 How important was it for you that Getting It portrayed gay male relationships through a lens of positivity, tenderness and hope?

 That was one of my main objectives for, Getting It.
-I wanted a love story between two men where being gay isn’t the issue.
-No tortured coming out or seeking of approval by family or society.
+I wanted a love story between two men where being gay isn’t the issue – no tortured coming out or seeking approval by family or society.
 Those films are important and have served a great purpose over the years.
 But I also want to see films that portray LGBTQ people just living their lives and facing the challenges that everyone faces.
 Luckily we’re seeing more films like that today.

-LGBTQ representation in film has come a long way in the past twenty years, can you tell us about the LGBTQ films that have, and continue to inspire you as a writer, actor and director?
+LGBTQ representation in film has come a long way in the past twenty years.
+Can you tell us about the LGBTQ films that have inspired you as a writer, actor and director?

-Thanks so much for taking the time to talk to me Tom, I look forward to seeing Comeback in the future.
-It’s also worth saying again that Getting It is available here in the UK on Vimeo and Amazon Prime in the US.
+Thanks so much for taking the time to talk to me, Tom.
+I look forward to seeing Comeback in the future.
+It’s also worth saying again that Getting It is available here in the UK on Vimeo and Amazon Prime.